shyamanurag/123trade/apply_database_fix_instructions.md

 ## ⏱️ URGENCY:

-This fix should be applied **immediately** while the market is open and TrueData is connected.
+This fix should be applied **immediately** while the market is open and ShareKhan is connected.
 The system is currently operational for market data but blocked for user operations.

 **Time Required: 2 minutes**
 **Risk: None (safe ALTER TABLE operation)**